EugeneLyapin/kafkacon/README.md

 * `brokers` - The List of brokers to connect (required)
 * `offset` - The offset to seek to (required)
 * `topic` - The topic (required)
-* `group_id` - Client group id string.
+* `groupid` - Client group id string.
 All clients sharing the same group.id belong to the same group. (required)

 ### Kafka Client properties:
 * `sasl.mechanisms` - SASL mechanism to use for authentication.
 Supported: GSSAPI, PLAIN, SCRAM-SHA-256, SCRAM-SHA-512, OAUTHBEARER.
 NOTE: Despite the name only one mechanism must be configured.